 The diseases caused by germs and which may infect any part of the body are called infectious diseases.
 They can be spread by any means where there is a germ.
 They are caused by pathogenic microorganisms such as bacteria, virus, parasites and fungi.
 Germs can be spread by direct or indirect contact.
 Vaccination, maintenance of proper hygiene and medicines help in the prevention of infection.

 Neuro infectious diseases are the infectious diseases which are observed in the nervous system.
 Viral and immune mediated disorders of the nervous system are among the most challenging neurological disorders.
-The most common neuro immune disorder is multiple sclerosis and hiv is the most common viral infection of the nervous system.
+The most common neuro immune disorder is multiple sclerosis and HIV is the most common viral infection of the nervous system.

 Track 2: Coronavirus(nCOV)